Pacific Premier Bancorp's (PPBI) CEO Steve Gardner on Q4 2016 Results - Earnings Call Transcript

 Steve Gardner

 We don’t do mergers of equals.
 And I don’t know, I haven’t seen it in the, maybe at the locals Zoo there is a mergers of equals, but I’m not familiar with it in real business.
-But, no, 5 million [ph] is not the cap we would look at larger institutions that we think we could add value and that would add value to our shareholders as well.
+But, no, 5 billion is not the cap we would look at larger institutions that we think we could add value and that would add value to our shareholders as well.

 Bob Ramsey